invoiceocean/API/README.md

 "internal_note" : "",
 "invoice_template_id" : "1",
 "description_footer" : "",
 "description_long" : "",
-"from_invoice_id" : "" - invoice id, on which basis the invoice was generated (useful when generating a VAT invoice from Proforma invoice)
+"invoice_id" : "" - id of connected document, for example id of base document for recurring invoice, "from_invoice_id" : "" - invoice id, on which basis the invoice was generated (useful when generating a VAT invoice from Proforma invoice), "delivery_date" : "" - receipt date of the document (only in expenses), "buyer_company" : "1" - is buyer a company or private person, "additional_invoice_field" : "" - value of the additional invoice field, Settings > Account settings > Configuration > Invoices and documents > Additional invoice field, "positions":
-"positions":
    		"product_id" : "1",
    		"name" : "InvoiceOcean Basic",